2.6.1. Forecasting

 Parameters:

-• u_obs (array) – Array of observations (D x N) D is the dimension, N is the number of time points (INCLUDING TRAINING DATA)
+• u_obs (array) – Array of observations (D x N) D is the dimension, N is the number of training points.

 • Dr (int) – Reservoir dimension